 The applicant will need to provide a site plan indicating the existing conditions on the site.
-This will include the location of all utilities, which includes outfalls and associated armoring, location of wetlands and waterbodies in the vicinity, including the Ordinary High Water Mark (OHWM) described below, vegetative cover including species, trees over 6 inches in diameter and topography.
+This will include the location of all utilities, which includes outfalls and associated armoring, location of wetlands and waterbodies in the vicinity, including the area measured below 17 feet NGVD29, which was used to define the ordinary high water mark along West Hayden Island for the 300 acre development in the Concept Plan, vegetative cover including species, trees over 6 inches in diameter and topography.